SGT Matthew “Matt” Watters

 Receiving a specially adapted custom Homes For Our Troops home will enable Matthew to rest comfortably at home, improving his overall wellbeing.
 The financial stability of a donated home will ease the stress of providing for his family, and he will no longer have to pick up extra shifts, giving him more time for Lindsey and their two children.
 He will also have the energy to pursue his goal of teaching in law enforcement and explosive ordnance, sharing the knowledge he’s gained from his extensive experience in both fields.

-Growing up in Washington State and raising their children there, Matthew and Lindsey are choosing to remain in the area, and are looking forward to Matthew finally having a barrier-free environment in the place they have always called home.
+Matthew and Lindsey, along with their three children, are choosing to build in Georgia, and are looking forward to finally having a barrier-free environment in the place they have always called home.

 Matthew wants HFOT’s donors and supporters to know the freedom he will regain from his new home will enable him to give back to others.
 “This opportunity will be a huge blessing to my family, and one that I could use to better myself as well as my community.
 I believe in paying it forward and I would use my time to better my community through teaching, volunteering, and setting the example for others to follow.”